MassimoMic/qsar-esol-solubility/README.md

    about predicting often *are* the extremes.

-8. **Compression bias is a property of the featurization, not just of the model.** Phase 3 showed mild compression as a side-effect of `reg_alpha`.
+8. **Compression bias is a property of the featurization, not just of the model — and the literature agrees.** Phase 3 showed mild compression as a side-effect of `reg_alpha`.
 Phase 4 — completely different model class, completely different regularization mechanism (dropout + BN + weight decay) — shows *worse* compression on both tails.
-The bias is not what the model does to fit;
-   it is what the features cannot encode.
-Morgan FP captures qualitative substructure presence, not quantitative extent (ring count, halogen count, alkyl chain length), and the extremes of the logS distribution are precisely governed by quantity. **Phase 5 refines this further.**
-   ChemProp's learned graph representation reduces the *directional* compression bias (sign of mean residual) at both tails by 70-80%, but the *magnitude* gap vs Phase 3 (tabular + descriptors) is exactly matched by the gap P4 → P5 closes.
+The bias is not what the model does to fit; it is what the features cannot encode.
+Morgan FP captures qualitative substructure presence, not quantitative extent (ring count, halogen count, alkyl chain length), and the extremes of the logS distribution are precisely governed by quantity. **Phase 5 refines this further.** ChemProp's learned graph representation reduces the *directional* compression bias (sign of mean residual) at both tails by 70-80%, but the *magnitude* gap vs Phase 3 (tabular + descriptors) is exactly matched by the gap P4 → P5 closes.
 The bias decomposes into two coupled components: a directional one that is partially expressivity- class (resolvable by better architecture), and a magnitude one that is feature-class (requires global descriptors).
 The polyol-aromatic case responds to neither, suggesting it is a 3D/solvation-class problem out of reach of 2D representations entirely.

+   This finding is **consistent with independent benchmarks in the literature on small molecular datasets**.
+Jiang et al. (2021) compared 8 ML algorithms (4 descriptor-based, 4 graph-based) on 11 MoleculeNet datasets and found that descriptor-based models give the best predictions on 6 of 11 datasets — ESOL among them — and occupy 73% of the top-3 ranks overall, concluding that *off-the-shelf descriptor- based models still can be directly employed to accurately predict various chemical endpoints*.
+Notwell & Wood (2023) reach the same conclusion across the 22 TDC ADMET benchmarks, with the additional observation that adding a GNN-derived fingerprint to a descriptor + fingerprint baseline *further improves* performance — the representations carry complementary, not redundant, information.
+The ~1k-molecule regime is the regime in which this project sits, and the ESOL-specific finding is therefore a calibrated instance of a well-documented pattern, not an idiosyncrasy.
+The regime in which the balance is expected to shift — larger datasets, multi-task setups, endpoints less directly tied to bulk physicochemical properties — is precisely the territory of the planned follow-on projects on TDC ADMET and ChEMBL.

 9. **Stratified analysis must be paired with targeted sub-class diagnostics.** The Phase 4 aggregate hydrophilic residual of −0.67